Smashitter2020/BootstrapGenerator/README.md

 # BootstrapGenerator
-Used to generate components and utilities quickly without taking it too much time, allowing to view code and classes like buttons, offcanvas, and dropdowns.
+Used to generate components and utilities quickly without taking it too much time, allowing to view code, customize styles, and view classes like buttons, offcanvas, and dropdowns.